kaycebasques/kayce.basqu.es/content/portfolio/index.md

 <h2 id="arrayent">Arrayent (2012 to 2015)</h2>

+Arrayent was an internet of things startup.
+I was the sole technical writer in the company.
-Work from my first full-time position as a technical writer.
+This was my first full-time technical writing job.

 Embedded Developer Docs: